-IPM costs less long-term and can be achieved once your facility recognizes some of the fundamental ways IPM differs from more traditional pest control programs:
+IPM costs less long-term and can be achieved once your facility recognizes some of the fundamental ways IPM differs from more traditional pest control programs.

-There may be resistance—this is a natural response to change—but with education, monitoring, and positive reinforcement, over time, staff will understand that reducing their exposure to toxic chemicals and improving air quality is an important occupational safety improvement and an integral component of a healing environment.
+There may be resistance—this is a natural response to change—but with education, monitoring, and positive reinforcement, staff will understand that reducing their exposure to toxic chemicals and improving air quality is an important occupational safety improvement and an integral component of a healing environment.

 Remember, IPM takes time to achieve positive results, and even successful programs may go through a period of static as you discover problem areas and adjust accordingly.
-Taking one building or one unit at a time, you can tweak your process as needed as you transition to a system-wide IPM program.
+Taking one building or one unit at a time, you can tweak your process, as needed, as you transition to a system-wide IPM program.
 When your program has been in place for long enough to show significant results, you may also wish to work with your community affairs department to publicize your successes more broadly to demonstrate your environmentally responsible approach to effective pest control.
 And last but not least, lead by example by sharing your success with us!